 Step #4) Quarantine in a designated University facility operated under isolation protocols until results arrive

-Step #5) Positive students must quarantine 5 days after symptoms start
+Step #5) Students with positive COVID-19 test results must isolate 5 days after symptoms start

 International Summer Dance (6-weeks)